Chris-lange/SDM_active_sampling/README.md

 ```

 #### Data Download and Preparation
-Instructions for downloading the data in `data/README.md`.
+Instructions for downloading the data can be found in `data/README.md`.

 #### Backbone Models

-Backbone models used in the paper are ['SINR'](https://arxiv.org/abs/2306.02564) implicit neural representations.
-Code for training these models can be found [here](https://github.com/elijahcole/sinr).
-For the paper, species used for active learning experiments are filtered out of the training set.
+Backbone models used in the paper are ['SINR'](https://arxiv.org/abs/2306.02564) implicit neural representations with all species in either of the evaluation datasets filtered out of the training data.

+Instructions for downloading pretrained models can be found in `data/README.md`.

+ Code for training SINR models from scratch can be found [here](https://github.com/elijahcole/sinr).

 ## 🚅 Perform Active Learning and Evaluate